civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** The portion of clause (d)(xviii)(A) of Class 43.1 in Schedule II to the Regulations before subclause (I) is replaced by the following:

-    is used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of storing **and discharging** electrical energy
+    is used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of storing and discharging electrical energy

   **(2)** Subclause (d)(xviii)(B)(I) of Class 43.1 in Schedule II to the Regulations is replaced by the following:

-    the electrical energy to be stored **and discharged** is **generated from other property that** is described in paragraph (c) or **in any other subparagraph of this paragraph**, or
+    the electrical energy to be stored and discharged is generated from other property that is described in paragraph (c) or in any other subparagraph of this paragraph, or

   **(3)** The portion of subparagraph (d)(xix) of Class 43.1 in Schedule II to the Regulations before clause (A) is replaced by the following:

-    a pumped hydroelectric energy storage installation all or substantially all of the use of which by the taxpayer, or by a lessee of the taxpayer, is to store **and discharge** electrical energy including reversing turbines, transmission equipment, dams, reservoirs and related structures, and that meets the condition in either subclause (d)(xviii)(B)(I) or (II) in this Class, but not including
+    a pumped hydroelectric energy storage installation all or substantially all of the use of which by the taxpayer, or by a lessee of the taxpayer, is to store and discharge electrical energy including reversing turbines, transmission equipment, dams, reservoirs and related structures, and that meets the condition in either subclause (d)(xviii)(B)(I) or (II) in this Class, but not including

   **(4)** Subparagraph (e)(i) of Class 43.1 in Schedule II to the Regulations is replaced by the following:

-    is situated in Canada, **including property described in subparagraph (d)(v) or (d)(xiv) that is installed in the exclusive economic zone of Canada**,
+    is situated in Canada, including property described in subparagraph (d)(v) or (d)(xiv) that is installed in the exclusive economic zone of Canada,

 ### Section 93

   **(1)** The portion of Class 49 in Schedule II to the Regulations after the heading "Class 49" and before paragraph (a) is replaced by the following:

-    Property (**other than property included in Class 57 or 58**) that is a pipeline, including control and monitoring devices, valves and other equipment ancillary to the pipeline, that
+    Property (other than property included in Class 57 or 58) that is a pipeline, including control and monitoring devices, valves and other equipment ancillary to the pipeline, that

   **(2)** Subsection (1) is deemed to have come into force on January 1, 2022.